 Today, 95% of all fatigue design calculations are covered by one of three approaches, i.e., Stress-Life or Crack-Propagation.
 Furthermore, since stress or strain are governing variables it has been usual to test prototype components in order to obtain the required data needed for the fatigue analysis.

 However, with the introduction of Finite Element Analysis (FEA) techniques, has come the possibility of doing fatigue calculations long before a prototype exists.
 Furthermore, a dramatic improvement in computing power has made FE based fatigue life calculations a routine task.
 FE has been around for some time and is now a mature technology.
 The purpose of this book is to provide an introduction to the basic underlying concepts of fatigue analysis within the FE environment.

-This goal can be stated further as to give engineers involved in FE a basic understanding of fatigue; and to give engineers involved in fatigue a basic understanding of FE.
+This goal can be stated further as to give engineers involved in Finite Element a basic understanding of fatigue; and to give engineers involved in fatigue a basic understanding of Finite Element.
 A number of examples are used throughout the text to illustrate the concepts and potential applications.

 Order Ref: HT17

 £22.50 | $27.94 | €24.91